 Gottman talks about boxer and avoider when he describes the “fighting styles” of different couples.

 The boxer is the partner who is a conflict engager.

-He raises his voice, uses barbed words and overall tries to get a raise out of the avoider.
+He raises his voice, uses barbed words, and overall tries to get a rise out of the avoider.

 The boxer feels there’s no intimacy in the relationship not because there is no real intimacy, but because there is a mismatch in argument styles.

 From a cultural perspective, the stereotype is that boxers tend to be from Latin or southern European cultures while the conflict avoiders tend to be from more withdrawn cultures.

 In the reminder-forgetful dance, one partner is responsible and detail-oriented, while the other appears a lazy slacker.